DanielOaks/autoxm/README.rst

 Credits
 -------
-Project was inspired by `autotracker-bottomup` from Ben "GreaseMonkey" Russell.
+Project was inspired by `autotracker-bottomup` from Ben "GreaseMonkey" Russell, and includes code from that script.

 `.xm` file specifications from Mr.H of Triton, with corrections and expansions from ByteRaver & Wodan of TNT / NO-ID, Guru and Alfred of Sahara Surfers, and the uFMOD project.